Ride across Canada 1 - Mile Zero, Victoria to Winnipeg

 Mile Zero Monument Victoria - Nanaimo - Horseshoe Bay - Vancouver - Hope - Manning Park - Princeton - Keremos - Kelowna - Revelstoke - Lake Louise - Banff - Calgary - Medicine Hat - Regina - Winnipeg - Thunder Bay - Sault Ste Marie - Sudbury - Ottawa - Montreal - Quebec City - Rivière-du-Loup - Cap Chat - Gaspe - Campbeltown - Bathurst - Dalhousie - Shediac - Charlottetown - Green Gables Heritage Place - Wood Islands - Pictou - Aulds Cove - Iona - Sydney - Channel-Port aux Basques - Stephenville Crossing - Corner Brook - Deer Lake - Grand Falls-Windsor - Gander - Clarenville - Whitebourne - St. John's - Mile Zero Monument St. John's.

-"Aren't you scared of bears in the woods when you camp?"
+"Aren't you scared of bears when you camp?"

 Day 1: Vancouver downtown to Mile Zero.

-I woke up at 4 am to start my journey and realized that I'll have to do this every day for a few weeks.
-But, I'm ready for it.
-The traffic was hectic, but fortunately, there was enough space on the side of the road for me to leave the city.
-I'm going towards Tsawwassen ferry terminal to catch my ferry to Swartz Bay, Victoria.
+I woke up at 4am to start my journey and it hit me..
+I would have to do this every day for weeks.
+But I was ready for it.
+The traffic was crazy, but there was enough space on the side of the road to get out of the city.
+I was heading to Tsawwassen ferry terminal to catch the ferry to Swartz Bay, Victoria.

 On my way to Tsawwassen Terminal to catch the ferry to Victoria.

-I couldn't resist stopping here to have my lunch with such a breathtaking view.
-While I was eating, a couple of people stopped to talk with me.
-They were curious about my travels and wished me luck, even sharing some valuable information about the bike paths in Victoria.
+I could not resist stopping here for lunch with such a beautiful view.
+While I was eating, a couple of people stopped to chat.
+They were curious about my travels and wished me luck.
+They even shared some helpful tips about the bike paths in Victoria.

 My host in Saanich made my stay truly delightful with cozy accommodations and served up some wholesome, delicious meals.